d-bucur/godot-vision-cone/readme.md

 The DebugDraw node and associated script only draw an approximation of the cone inside the editor as this has to be done in a different script entirely and cannot use actual physics in the scene

 # 📝 Notes
 - This implements the simple raycasting method described [here](https://www.redblobgames.com/articles/visibility/).
-The optimized version of it with raycasts to corners is hard to make as a general solution that will work on different projects
+The optimized version of it with raycasts to corners is harder to make as a general solution that will work on different projects.
+- If you need performant checks for multiple entities (ie lots of enemies checking for a single player), it is better to just go for focused raycasts in the player direction, as described in [this tutorial](https://www.youtube.com/watch?v=04A7pUkhx3E).
+This plugin has worse performance than that and is useful only if you need to display the vision on the screen, or if you need to check visibility for multiple entities (ie, enemies checking visibility with other enemies or items in the world)
 - This only works with 2D nodes right now but if there is any interest in it, reach out to me and I will consider doing a 3D version
 - This only supports Godot 4 and I don't plan on supporting Godot 3.
 You are free to fork and add support for it
 - Tested with v4.0.beta6